usc-isi-i2/Social-Viz/README.md

 OUTPUT
 ------

-- Output is present in the folder Resources -> jsonOutput.
-- jsonOutput in turn has two folders - Cooccurence and Cumulative.
+- JSON Output is present in the folder Resources -> jsonOutput. jsonOutput in turn has two folders - Cooccurence and Cumulative.
   Coocurrence folder has the coocurence count for each day as a json file.
   Cumulative folder has the cumulative-coocurence count for each day as a json file.

+- SVG output is present in the folder Resources -> svg

+- PNG output is present in the folder Resources -> png

+- Video files are present in the folder Resources -> video

+NOTE: svg, png and video output for Cumulative data is incomplete

 DATA STATISTICS
 ---------------